 Authorised foreign exchange dealers to comply with AML/CFT rules

-The Law provides that entities allowed to trade foreign currency will continue to have the duty to ensure that the transaction is lawful and to have in place measures and controls for preventing illegal activities including money laundering and combating the financing of terrorism (AML/CFT).
+The new Law provides that entities allowed to trade foreign currency will continue to have the duty to ensure that the transaction is lawful and to have in place measures and controls for preventing illegal activities including money laundering and combating the financing of terrorism (AML/CFT).

 This maintains Brazil’s longstanding commitment to keeping with international compliance AML/CFT standards.